Skip to main content

 Choose one option to setup the network interfaces.
 Option 1 and 2 are mutually exclusive.

-Option 1: Automatic IP Assignment (Recommended)
+Option 1: Manual IP Assignment with the netplan configure file

 # Create the netplan configuration file